nozsavsev/backy/Readme.md

-This is a proposed skeleton; some parts are there as a placeholder, not implemented or ready for production yet. judge the idea, not the specific details of the implementation.
+This is a proposed skeleton; some parts are there as a placeholder, not implemented or not ready for production yet. judge the idea, not the specific details of the implementation.

 src/infra/ contains the infrastructure code.
 All the decorators and DI container, and auth+z are here.